twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   -p, --profile=profile            Shorthand identifier for your profile.

-  -t, --environment=environment    [default: dev] The environment to list variables for

   -u, --username=username          A specific API key or account SID to be used for deployment.
 Uses fields in .env
                                    otherwise

   --cwd=cwd                        Sets the directory of your existing Serverless project.
 Defaults to current directory

   --env=env                        Path to .env file for environment variables that should be installed

+  --environment=environment        [default: dev] The environment to list variables for

   --extended-output                Show an extended set of properties on the output